-Fall is a great time of year to perform important home improvement.
+Fall is a great time of year to perform important home maintenance.
+We have some great home improvement tips.
 Autumn creates plenty of predictable yard work, such as raking leaves and cleaning gutters.
-However, there are a number of chores that are less obvious but just as important in order to get a house in tip-top shape before winter and to protect your family’s health.
+However, there are a number of chores that are less obvious, but just as important, in order to get a house in tip-top shape before winter and to protect your family’s health.

-Of course, no fall home maintenance checklist is complete without ensuring the inside of a home is safe, warm and cozy on cool fall nights.
-Here are a few improvements that you can make to save money and improve health and comfort.
+Of course, no fall home maintenance checklist is complete without ensuring the inside is safe.
+Here are a few home maintenance tips that you can make to save money and improve health and comfort.

-- Cover windows – If your home has older windows, they could be a significant source of heat loss during the colder months.
-While installing new windows is the best solution, using plastic to insulate drafty, single-pane windows can save considerable money and is a worthy fall home improvement.
+- Cover Windows: If your home has older windows, they could be a significant source of heat loss.
+While installing new windows is the best solution, using plastic to insulate drafty, single-pane windows can save considerable money.

-- Improve humidity control – Heating your home this winter is bound to dry out the air, leading to sore throats, bloody noses and even a greater chance of catching a cold of the flu.
+- Improve Humidity Control: Heating your home this winter is bound to dry out the air.
+This leads to sore throats, bloody noses, and even a greater chance of upper respiratory illnesses.
 Help protect your family’s health and comfort this winter with a whole-home humidifier.

-- Improve air purity and freshness – When fall begins, it’s also a good reminder that it’s time to replace air cleaner filters.
-A whole-home air purifier can also trap fall allergens, bacteria and viruses, helping to keep families healthy all year round.
-Proper whole-home ventilation can also improve air quality by removing harmful air pollutants such formaldehyde, carbon monoxide and many volatile organic compounds (VOCs).
+- Improve Air Purity and Freshness: When fall begins, it’s usually time to replace air filters.
+A whole-home air purifier can also trap fall allergens, bacteria, and viruses, helping to keep families healthy all year round.
+Proper ventilation can also improve air quality by removing harmful air pollutants such formaldehyde, carbon monoxide, and many volatile organic compounds (VOCs).

-Home improvement in fall is essential to keeping family members safe and comfortable during the winter.
-Aprilaire has products specifically designed to improve comfort and protect investments from seasonal changes in humidity.
-To learn more, visit Aprilaire.com
+Home maintenance in fall is essential to keeping family members safe and comfortable during the winter, and we have products specifically designed to improve comfort and protect investments from seasonal changes in humidity.